Founded in 2009, Purpose New York serves as our headquarters.

 Brian Palmer is the Financial Planning & Analysis Manager at Purpose.
 He brings over 7 years of Corporate Finance and Strategy experience in sports, entertainment & media to Purpose.
 Brian works with Purpose's Finance & Accounting teams to drive growth and increase business performance.

 Prior to joining Purpose, Brian was the FP&A Manager for Madison Square Garden Company.
 Earlier in his career, Brian was the lead analyst for Spectra by Comcast Spectacor.
-Brian holds a B.A. in from Drexel University.
+Brian holds a B.A. from Drexel University.

 Outside of the office, Brian enjoys playing sports, trying new restaurants and exploring every neighborhood in NYC.